Soivi/docker-server-stack/README.md

 ```

 ### Reboot server
-This is good point to restart server
+This is good point to restart the server
 ```
 $ sudo reboot
 ```